HSSLC/paper-ui/README.md

 # paper-ui
-some morden paper ui style pack
+some modern paper UI style pack (refer from google)

+usage not complete yet

+for demo html, font not included in this repository